noamross/jekyll-site/_posts/2013-04-24-faster-talk.md

     ##  g(1000, 1) 219.8  243.7  271.4  379.4  1370  1000

-All `microbenchmark` needs as inputs are a series of expressions to test. `times=1000` is an optional parameter of the number of times to test east function (default 100).
+All `microbenchmark` needs as inputs are a series of expressions to compare. `times` is an optional parameter of the number of times to test each function (default 100).
 Microbenchmark randomizes the test order and discards some "warmup" tests.
-The full distribution is returned, but only the summaries are printed.
+The full distribution is returned as a data frame, but only the summaries are printed.

 The `autoplot()` command draws a comparison of distribution times using `ggplot()`